rickadams2/LD_02_Essential-Csharp-Training/README.md

 * Debugging
 * Exceptions handeling

-Read the readme see the [D_02_Essential-Csharp-Training/tree/master/temp] file in the # temp folder for instructions.
+Copy the temp folder to the C: drive, then run the exe.
+Rename test2 to test the exception handeling and the unit testing via NLog